OILERS CAR CLUB

-Oilers Car Club was founded by Jim Nelson in the early 19040's.
-Famous for his and partner Dode Martin’s string of successful Chrysler-powered dragsters, Nelson is arguably the person most responsible for the birth of the modern Funny Car.
-He helped assemble the original “Dodge Charger” exhibition match racers, a pair of ’64 Polara 500s with 480plus cubes on gas with blowers, parachutes and 135 mph trap speeds.
+Oilers Car Club was founded by Jim Nelson in the early 1940's.
+Nelson and his and partner, Dode Martin, are famous for a string of successful Chrysler-powered dragsters.
+Nelson is arguably the person most responsible for the birth of the modern Funny Car.
+He helped assemble the original "Dodge Charger" exhibition match racers, a pair of '64 Polara 500s with 480plus cubes on gas with blowers, parachutes and 135 mph trap speeds.

 Oilers Car Club founder Jim Nelson at El Mirage in 1950